R-C-Jiang/data-for-GRL/README.md

 # data-for-GRL
-this  Repository includes the data for Automatic identification of microseismic and blasting signals using Random Forest method
+this  Repository contains the data for Automatic identification of microseismic and blasting signals using Random Forest method